bnolan/bnolan.github.com/_posts/2010-09-08-imperial-march.md

 <br />
 <br />

-For some reason, practising lots of the trumpet isn't helping met get better at all.
+For some reason, practising lots of the trumpet isn't helping me get better at all.